-Students in this group must verify the following if they are tax filers: AGI, U.S. Income Tax Paid, Untaxed portions of IRA distributions, Untaxed portions of pensions, IRA deductions and payments, tax-exempt interest income, education credit, household size, or number in Institute.
+Students in this group must verify the following if they are tax filers: AGI, U.S. Income Tax Paid, Untaxed portions of IRA distributions, Untaxed portions of pensions, IRA deductions and payments, tax-exempt interest income, education credit, household size and number in college.

-Students who are non-tax filers must verify the following: Income earned from work, household size, or number in Institute.
+Students who are non-tax filers must verify the following: Income earned from work, household size and number in college.